Sleep Apnea Treatments

 Alternative Sleep Apnea Care with Dr. White

-If you’re looking to treat your sleep apnea but don’t find CPAP machines comfortable or convenient, give us a call at (435) 267-0486 to learn more about alternative options with Dr. White.
+If you’re looking to treat your sleep apnea but don’t find CPAP machines comfortable or convenient, give us a call at (435) 267-0486 or fill out the form at the bottom of this page to learn more about alternative options with Dr. White.
 We will be happy to provide you with a free consultation to answer any questions and get you started on the path to high-quality sleep.